-Go to a college or university that offers programs in Fire Science and Emergency Medical Technician.
+Go to a college or university that offers programs in Fire Science, Emergency Medical Technician, and Paramedic.
 Many departments prefer candidates who have already met state certification requirements for Basic Operations Firefighter, and licensing requirements for EMT and/or Paramedic.
 If you are a recent high school graduate, and are not yet 21, you should enroll at a college that offers a Fire Science program that also offers Emergency Medical Technician (EMT) and Paramedic Training.
 This is a good way to work toward educational requirements while waiting to meet the age requirements.
 Obtain really good grades and being strong in reading, writing, math, and science will help too.

-The State of Illinois will not certify anyone who is not currently a member of an agency providing fire or emergency services, so check with your local fire departments about serving as a part-time or voluntary firefighter.
+The State of Illinois will not certify anyone as a firefighter who is not currently a member of an agency providing fire or emergency services, so check with your local fire departments about serving as a part-time, paid-on-call, or voluntary firefighter.
 Many of these departments will accept members at age 18, if they are currently certified as an EMT, and many of them are looking for candidates.
-You may be able to complete some certifications while employed as a part-time or volunteer firefighter.
+You may be able to complete some certifications while employed as a part-time, paid-on-call, or volunteer firefighter.

 Where can I find more information?

 Web sites such as www.firecareers.com and www.firehire.com, or www.publicsafetyrecruitment.com, or www.firescience.org/public-service-careers, or any fire department web site, are very helpful.
 Or, simply type "fire fighting" in Google or another search engine to determine what jobs are available and where and when the hiring process will take place.

 Please read the rest of the information on this site and learn about the programs and how to get started.
 After you have done this, go to the online Class Schedule and follow the prompts to search for classes.
 Registration begins approximately eight weeks before classes begin and continues until the first class meeting.
 Some classes have prerequisites and must be completed before you can register.
 Classes fill up quickly, so register early.